dandbberg/dberg-infraproject/README.md

 1. **Embedded H2 (Default)** - Current configuration uses `start-dev` mode with embedded H2 database
    - ✅ No RDS needed
    - ✅ Simple setup
-   - ⚠️ Data is ephemeral (lost on pod restart)
-   - ⚠️ Not suitable for production
+   - ⚠️ Not suitable for production (Done for assigment only)

 2. **External PostgreSQL/MySQL (Production)** - Use RDS for persistent storage
    - Enable RDS in `Infra/envs/*.auto.tfvars` by setting `enable_rds = true`